 5.1.
 Observation Details

 On 22 December 2023, at approximately 09:30 h, a flock of Jungle Babblers was encountered in the core area of the Bandhavgarh Tiger Reserve, within the Khitauli Zone (23.72571°N, 80.95389°E) (Fig.1).1 Among the flock, one individual was immediately conspicuous due to its atypical plumage.
 The bird displayed distinct, irregular patches of white feathers distributed across its body.1 The rest of its plumage retained the typical brownish-grey coloration characteristic of the species.
-Photographic documentation was carried out to capture the bird's appearance, and the images were subsequently verified by experienced ornithologists and birders, who confirmed the condition as partial leucism.1 The eyes, bill, and legs of the individual appeared to be of normal color, which is a key diagnostic feature of leucism as opposed to albinism.
+Photographic documentation was carried out to capture the bird's appearance, and the images were subsequently verified by experienced ornithologists and birders, who confirmed the condition as partial leucism.1 The eyes, bill, and legs of the individual appeared to be of normal colour, which is a key diagnostic feature of leucism as opposed to albinism.
 Photographic documentation was carried out using a Canon R7 camera paired with a 100–400 mm telephoto zoom lens (Images 1–2).

 5.2.
 Behavioural and Ecological Context